nhaatj2804/Personal-cold-email-generator/README.md

      ```env
      APOLLO_API_KEY=your_apollo_api_key
      DEEPSEEK_API_KEY=your_deepseek_api_key
      DEEPSEEK_PROMPT="Write a personalized email and a follow-up email for a partnership with Nobisoft.
 Ensure proper formatting with line breaks so the email are easy to read."
-     CSV_FILENAME=result.csv
+     CSV_FILENAME=result.csv -- This only work for mode 1
      PAGE=1
      PER_PAGE=10
      PERSON_TITLES=ceo,cto